Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Basic principles

 To prove both directions, we note that in this case only can we choose $V_K^\perp = U_{K,1} V_K$.
 Then, ${\cal U}_{K}$ is block-antidiagonal with the lower left block given by the identity matrix $\mathds{1}_{r^{(\nu-1)}}$.
 The state from \eref{eq:psinu_S} becomes

 The matrices with sign factors are just basis vector inversions and do not affect the singular values.
-The tensor product structure shows that the Schmidt coefficients of $\ket{\psi^{(\nu)}}$ are given by pairwise products of that of $\ket{\phi_{ee}}$ and $\ket{\psi^{(\nu-1)}}$, i.e., each $r^{(\nu-1)}$ Schmidt coefficients $\{\sqrt{\lambda_+ \chi_k}\}$ and $\{\sqrt{\lambda_- \chi_k}\}$ with $\lambda_{\pm}$ given in \eref{eq:Schmidt_ee}.
-Straightforward algebra then shows that the entanglement, defined in \eref{eq:entanglementmeasure}, is given by $E^{(\nu)} = E^{(\nu-1)} + E_{ee}$.
+The tensor product structure shows that the Schmidt coefficients of $\ket{\psi^{(\nu)}}$ are given by pairwise products of that of $\ket{\phi_{ee}}$ and $\ket{\psi^{(\nu-1)}}$, i.e., each~$r^{(\nu-1)}$ Schmidt coefficients $\{\sqrt{\lambda_+ \chi_k}\}$ and $\{\sqrt{\lambda_- \chi_k}\}$ with $\lambda_{\pm}$ given in \eref{eq:Schmidt_ee}.
+Straightforward algebra then shows that the entanglement, defined in \eref{eq:entanglementmeasure}, is given by ${E^{(\nu)} = E^{(\nu-1)} + E_{ee}}$.

-This type of entanglement transfer has the following properties: (i) It works independently of the choice of entanglement resource state $\ket{\phi_{ee}}$ (with $E_{ee}>0$) and also comes without any explicit constraints on the values of the $r^{(\nu-1)}$ Schmidt coefficients, apart from $r^{(\nu-1)}\le \lfloor d/2\rfloor$. (ii) The norm of the state $\ket{\psi^{(\nu)}_{j_a j_b}}$ is $1/2$, which means that the probabilities of individual measurement outcomes are equal, $P^{(\nu)}_{j_a j_b}=1/4$. (iii) If during the conditional operation $\text{C}(U_{K,0},U_{K,1})$ a single-qubit $Z$ gate is applied on the electron spin $e_K$, this amounts to multiplying the Schmidt vectors of $\ket{\psi^{(\nu)}_{j_a j_b}}$ with phases, which does not affect the complete transfer.
+This type of entanglement transfer has the following properties: (i) It works independently of the choice of entanglement resource state $\ket{\phi_{ee}}$ (with $E_{ee}>0$) and also comes without any explicit constraints on the values of the $r^{(\nu-1)}$ Schmidt coefficients, apart from $r^{(\nu-1)}\le \lfloor d/2\rfloor$. (ii)~The norm of the state $\ket{\psi^{(\nu)}_{j_a j_b}}$ is $1/2$, which means that the probabilities of individual measurement outcomes are equal, $P^{(\nu)}_{j_a j_b}=1/4$. (iii) If during the conditional operation $\text{C}(U_{K,0},U_{K,1})$ a single-qubit $Z$ gate is applied on the electron spin $e_K$, this amounts to multiplying the Schmidt vectors of $\ket{\psi^{(\nu)}_{j_a j_b}}$ with phases, which does not affect the complete transfer.

-Since \eref{eq:cond_complete} is a necessary condition but requires $r^{(\nu)}$ to be even, it is impossible to generate an odd Schmidt rank $r^{(\nu)}$ by a complete deterministic transfer.
+Since \eref{eq:cond_complete} is a necessary condition but requires $r^{(\nu)}$ to be even, it is impossible to generate an odd Schmidt rank~$r^{(\nu)}$ by a complete deterministic transfer.
 This includes the generation of an odd-ranked maximally entangled state.
 It might still be possible to achieve the latter goal by an incomplete deterministic transfer; the corresponding conditions are given in the next subsection (Sec.~\ref{sec:condition_Emax_deterministic}).
 Otherwise, only probabilistic entanglement transfer remains as an option to generate odd-ranked maximal entanglement.
-Note that in the case of postselection, a complete but probabilistic entanglement transfer may be realized even when the operations $\text{C}(U_{K,0},U_{K,1})$ do not have full entangling capacity, as opposed to condition~\eqref{eq:cond_complete}; this fact is closely related with entanglement concentration through probabilistic entanglement swapping proposed in Ref.~\cite{Bose1999}.